 One of my first introductions to paper crafting was through Stampin' Up.
 Before scrapbooking picked up steam, there were at home stamp parties and aisles and aisles of stamps at the craft store.
 For the most part, these were used for school projects or homemade cards for special occasions.
-Later on, scrapbooking with fancy paper and other materials became a big deal.
+Later on, scrapbooking with fancy paper and other materials became a big deal and a new way to restore photos more creatively.
 Glitter, zig zag scissors (like pinking shears), and adding chevron patterns to your everyday photo albums really started to shake things up.

 The rise of technology and minimalist living has reduced interest in handmade and bulky scrapbooks, but if you are a fan of more tangible memories and working with your own digits, take a look at some of these evolving trends to keep your scrapbooking game strong.

 For the extra creative, reusing and repurposing items is really how "scrapbooking" got its name.
 Extra scraps of paper or material to spruce up a page with texture or a border gives an album a bit more life and depth.
+It is a great way to enhance your photos at home.
 Here are a few ideas to use some items you probably have lying around the house.

 -Recycle other books or papers

 Old books already have pages ready for you to get pasting on.
 There may even coincidentally be interesting words on the page that you can highlight to match the content you are going to add.
+It is a great way to make a photo look more old fashioned and vintage if thats your goal.
 If you also happen to still get magazines, get to snipping and make your pages fun collages.

 Corrugated cardboard can give a very interesting texture to a page, or smooth cardboard can give a deeper border.
 Cut shapes or paint the cardboard to liven up the originally neutral brown cardboard tone.